juju/docs/src/en/config-vagrant.md

 Vagrant makes getting started really easy.

-1

 Choose a directory to work in.
 This directory will be shared with the guest, and contain the vagrant configuration for the machine.
 Run:

-    vagrant box add JujuBox &LT;URL&GT;
+    vagrant box add JujuBox <URL>

 The URL can be from the list above or a local file if you have already downloaded a suitable box.
 For example: